 - 301. The annual Poppy Campaign is not an administrative chore to be handled by a few branch officers or the secretary.
 The campaign is the most important branch project of the year and it must be conducted by a committee dedicated to this purpose.
 The size of the committee will vary depending upon the size of the branch and the population of the community.
 For example, in large metropolitan centres, experience has shown that a joint Poppy and Remembrance Committee comprised of representatives from all branches in the area has proven advantageous.
-As stated, local conditions will dictate the size of the committee, but it is imperative that the size of the committee meets the needs of the branch to ensure a full and effective campaign. - 302.
+As stated, local conditions will dictate the size of the committee meets the needs of the branch to ensure a full and effective campaign. - 302.
 The campaign is also an opportunity to involve other Veterans organizations, youth groups sponsored by the branch, and other community service organizations who wish to assist in fostering the Tradition of Remembrance.
 It must be remembered that The Royal Canadian Legion is responsible for the campaign and care must be taken to ensure that control of the campaign and of Poppy Trust Funds is maintained and remains fully in the Legion's care.